wunderlicht/howmany/README.md

           9          1     0.00     100.00
 ```

 Of course `howmany` did the work for me.

+Before looking at the table
-Were you aware that in no scenario
-whatsoever it is probable to finish the job in 1 iteration before looking at
+* Were you aware that in no scenario it is possible to finish the job in 1
+iteration?
-the table?
-Do you see that commiting to do the job in 2 iterations is futile as
+* Did you see that commiting to do the job in 2 iterations is futile as
 it only has a less than 30% chance?
-Do you see that committing to 3 iterations
+* Did you see that committing to 3 iterations for the job is still likely to fail
-for the job is still likely to fail in 1 out of 4 cases?
+in 1 out of 4 cases?

+All of a sudden we can argue with probabilities on how many iterations we
+should assume for a bunch of tasks at hand.
+We can adjust the planned iterations
+based on the risk we are comfortable to take.
+When we need to hit a legal
+deadline we should start at least 7 iterations in advance to be pretty sure
+we will make it.
+If you ask me to finish some work for a fair that is after 2
+iterations, I would politely decline because of the high risk NOT to finish on
+time.

 ## How does it work?
 `howmany` runs a lot of single scenarios based on historic data to answer one